vui-agency/jovo-starter-web-standalone/README.md

 ### Client

-The client is a Vue.js project that consists of a single component "RecordButton" which is styled in Tailwind CSS.
+The client is a React project that consists of a single component "RecordButton" which is styled in Tailwind CSS.

-If you are new to Vue.js and want to develop your website starting with this project, you can take a look at the Vue.js guide [here](https://vuejs.org/v2/guide/).
-This will give you a quick start to how Vue.js works, so you can start creating right away.
+If you are new to React and want to develop your website starting with this project, you can take a look at the React tutorial [here](https://reactjs.org/tutorial/tutorial.html).
+This will give you a quick start to how React works, so you can start creating right away.

 #### Component: RecordButton